LuisSilva7/LuisSilva7/README.md

 - **[HealthLink](https://github.com/LuisSilva7/healthLink-project)**: A platform for quickly booking medical appointments, with management of schedules and specialties.

 ## Professional Goals 🎯
-- Gaining practical experience in software development and problem-solving roles
+- Gain practical experience in software development and problem-solving roles
-- Building impactful and scalable tech solutions through logical thinking and creativity
+- Build impactful and scalable tech solutions through logical thinking and creativity
-- Continuously learning new technologies and improving coding skills
+- Continuously learn new technologies and improve coding skills
-- Contributing to projects that address real-world challenges and drive innovation

 ## Connect With Me 📬
 - **LinkedIn**: [in/luis-silva7](https://linkedin.com/in/luis-silva7)